scalameta/nvim-metals/README.md

 # nvim-metals

-nvim-metals is a Lua plugin built to provide a better experience while using Metals, the Scala Language Server, with Neovim's built-in [LSP support](https://neovim.io/doc/user/lsp.html).
+nvim-metals is a Lua plugin built to provide a better experience while using Metals, the Scala Language Server, with NeoVim's built-in [LSP support](https://neovim.io/doc/user/lsp.html).
 This plugin provides the necessary commands you'll need to develop with nvim and Metals.
 This extension also implements many of the custom Metals LSP extensions that will give you a